Tax incentives for regenerative enterprises

 Impacts

 Tax reliefs can serve as a reward for enterprises' contributions to societal and ecological goals.
-Such incentives can help improve the financial performance of these enterprises through increasing investments and making their services or products more competitive (e.g. the ability to to set lower prices when sales tax are exempt).
+Such incentives can help improve the financial performance of these enterprises by increasing investments and making their services or products more competitive (e.g. the ability to set lower prices when sales taxes are exempt).

 Challenges

-- Most incentives are offered only based on ownership (e.g. cooperative) or purpose (e.g. to deliver social or ecological impacts) rather than a wider set of deep design considerations, including networks and governance.
-This can exclude other regenerative businesses (e.g. stewardship-owned businesses) or create barriers to deeper transformation in enterprise structures.
+- Challenges in designing eligibility criteria: Many incentives are based primarily on ownership models (e.g. cooperatives) or stated purpose (e.g. delivering social or ecological impact), rather than a broader set of enterprise deep design considerations.
+This can exclude other regenerative businesses (e.g. stewardship-owned businesses) or create barriers to deeper transformation in enterprise design.
+Conversely, overly broad or vague definitions can make eligibility difficult to assess and may increase the risk of misuse.

 Reference and further reading